eleciawhite/making-embedded-systems/Ch1_Intro/README.md

 # Chapter 1: Introduction
 This is a companion repository for _Making Embedded Systems, 2nd Ed._ by Elecia White.

+# Following Along in the Book
+[A detailed explanation of breakpoints](https://interrupt.memfault.com/blog/cortex-m-breakpoints) from Memfault's Interrupt Blog.

 # What Happens Before main() Runs

 Want to know what happens before main?
 The [True Story of Hello World](https://www.lisha.ufsc.br/teaching/os/exercise/hello.html) is a blog post that talks about going from code through compiling and linking, then into loading and running.
 It is linux based but the steps are very relevant to embedded systems.